Hoodwinked!

 - Acting – Hoodwinked’s budget went toward the talented voice cast, and it shows — Anne Hathaway, Glenn Close, David Ogden Stiers and Patrick Warburton do a great job keeping us invested in the story even though the characters often look like Legos.

 - Music – Once again taking influence from Shrek with a pop/rock soundtrack, but instead of identifiable singalong anthems, Hoodwinked opts for original (i.e., unmemorable) songs by co-writer Todd Edwards.
-Then again, the best joke of the entire movie is the Appalachian mountain goat tune.
+Then again, the funniest joke of the entire movie is the Appalachian mountain goat tune.

 - Quote – “What can I say?
 I was raised by wolves.” — Wolf W. Wolf